bbatsov/projectile/README.md

 ###### `projectile-find-file-in-known-projects`

 Similar to `projectile-find-file` but lists all files in all known projects.
-Since the total number of fils could be huge, it is beneficial to enable caching for subsequent usages.
+Since the total number of files could be huge, it is beneficial to enable caching for subsequent usages.

 ###### `projectile-find-file-dwim`